-Build a Simple Beginner App with Node, Bootstrap & MongoDB — SitePoint
+Build a Simple Beginner App with Node, Bootstrap and MongoDB — SitePoint

 Using a Cloud-hosted Solution

-If you’re using mLabs, create a database subscription (as described in their quick-start guide), then copy the connection details to the clipboard.
-This should be in the form:
+If you’re using mLabs, create a database subscription (as described in their quick-start guide), then make a note of the connection details.

+Open Compass, click New Connection, then Fill in connection fields individually.
+Select Username / Password as the authentication method, then fill out the rest of the details.
+Finally, click CONNECT and you should be off to the races.

+Note: if you wish to use a connection string, it should look like this:

 MongoDB Compass connected to mLabs